hneeli/digital-cv/README.md

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for

 ### Interests
+- Machine Learning and Deep Learning, Computer Vision
+- IoT and enbedded systems
-Personalized medicine using machine learning models
+- Personalized medicine using machine learning models

 ### Related Courses
--Statistical Methods in Research
-- Advanced Numerical Analysis
+- Machine Learning
 - Computer Vision
 - Image Processing
-- Machine Learning
-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+- Statistical Methods in Research
+- Advanced Numerical Analysis

 For more details see [Basic writing and formatting syntax](https://docs.github.com/en/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).